fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> What in your opinion is a mid level web development project?

 > Could we learn higher coding by using github?

 > Can you make a tutorial about [Adonis.js](https://adonisjs.com/)?